oa-333/elog/README.md

 ![plot](./src/elog_bench/png/flush_size.png)

 The results of this test are rather illuminating.
-First, we can conclude that setting buffer size of 64KB yields top results, peaking at around 2.2 Million messages per second.
+First, we can conclude that setting flush_size to 64KB yields top results, peaking at around 2.5M msg/sec at 3 threads, after which the behavior becomes not scalable.
-Second, increasing the buffer size does not have any notable effect.
+Second, increasing the flush_size does not have any notable effect. flush_size of 1MB looks just the same.
 Again, this is most probably related to the underlying system file buffers.

 ### Synchronous File Log Target with Time Flush Policy